siteraiser/Reckless-Recluse/README.md

 And just one Neo4j db.
 But you'll have to add a vendor folder with the php cypher extensions.
 Which can be found here: https://github.com/graphaware/neo4j-php-client

 After it's up and running, you can use xpath queries to choose what content to save into the database, also what will appear in the reports.
-Example of how to change crawl behavior to only crawl nav links and links inside of a main element (the 'a' group is used to crawl urls, other groups will only show up in the page reports):
+Below is an example of how to change crawl behavior to only crawl nav links and links inside of a main element (the 'a' group is used to crawl urls, other groups will only show up in the page reports).
+The other gathered info will also be saved to the graph.

 $data['a'] = ['main'=>['.//a'=>['href']],'nav'=>['.//a'=>['href']]];